 Before playing a team sport, I was told “It’s not if you win or lose.
 It’s how you play the game.”
 But apparently no one else got this memo.

 I wanted to have fun but there is no fun on the bench.
-There is no fun for the average (or in my case) the below average player.
+There is no fun for the average or (in my case) below-average player.

 My first basketball practice—